Hook Head

 In Irish its name was originally Rinn Dubháin, Dubhán's point, named for a 5th-century Brittonic saint of that name (literally "little black [haired] one").
 The English name is possibly a calque of his name, incorrectly read as being dubán, "fishing-hook".

 Lighthouse

 This area is the location of Hook Lighthouse, the oldest working lighthouse in the world.
 Access to the lighthouse is by guided tours only which are available all year around.
-At the foot of the light house there is a cafe, gift shop and a maritime exhibition.
+At the foot of the light house there is a cafe, a gift shop and a maritime exhibition.
 The lighthouse is a destination on the Ireland's Ancient East tourist route.

 Notable events

-In October 2007 it was reported that a significant amount of oil had been found off the coast of Hook head, in the north Celtic Sea.
+In October 2007 it was reported that a significant amount of oil had been found off the coast of Hook Head, in the north Celtic Sea.
 An Irish company, Providence Resources had drilled test holes and were said to have discovered good quality oil.

 The annual "Hook Conference" antiques festival showcases local and international hooks.